 Hundreds and thousands of festive lights will illuminate the exterior of the mansion, offering guests the chance to wander around the spectacular grounds and truly get into the Christmas spirit!
 Head over to their website now to purchase your tickets.
 I’m really looking forward to adding this to my Christmas holiday itinerary!

-Another less popular but an equally great option is to experience Christmas at Blithewold Mansion in Bristol, where all rooms are magically decorated to bring the magic of Christmas alive!
-Each year brings a new theme to the 33 acre estate and its transformation is all down to the incredible volunteer decorators!
+Another less popular but equally great option is to experience Christmas at Blithewold Mansion in Bristol, where all rooms are magically decorated to bring the magic of Christmas alive!
+Each year brings a new theme to the 33-acre estate and its transformation is all down to the incredible volunteer decorators!

 Christmas Tree Farms

-There is no better start to the Holidays than a family filled day to pick out your perfect Christmas tree, spending the evening decorating it and belting out your favorite Christmas number one hits!
+There is no better start to the Holidays than a family-filled day to pick out your perfect Christmas tree, spending the evening decorating it and belting out your favorite Christmas hits!
 Last year we went on the very first day in December and it even snowed – such a magical day!
 Some of my favorites combined with other great recommendations from friends include: